AchoArnold/discount-for-student-dev/README.md

 * [Github Campus Experts](https://apply.githubcampus.expert/) [FREE] - GitHub Campus Experts are students who build technical communities on campus, with training and support from GitHub.Apply to become part of the program while you’re a student.

+* [InterviewBit](https://www.interviewbit.com/) [FREE] - Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.

 # License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)